technophilist/Examer/README.md

 Examer is an Android app that is used to take tests that evaluate a person's ability to listen to, and understand conversations in English.
 To try out this app you need to use the latest version of [Android Studio Arctic Fox](https://developer.android.com/studio?gclid=EAIaIQobChMInc7OlbDD9QIVmpJmAh2lKgaZEAAYASAAEgLvsfD_BwE&gclsrc=aw.ds).

+## Note
+Although the app works, the development of this project has be permanently stopped.
+There is no intention of continuing the development of this project.
+The features implemented will work, but bugs are bound to exist.
+The app doesn't handle most of the exceptions, especially those related to network.

 ## Screenshots
 ![A compilation of, some of the app' screenshots](screenshots/screenshot-compilation.png)